 Generosity reaches its peak during the Christmas season.
 Churches who take an annual Christmas Offering or Year-End Offering find that their members will give to a specific cause over and above their normal giving.
 In most churches, the Christmas Offering totals 5 to 20 percent of the church’s annual budget.
 Imagine being able to add ten percent to this year’s budget without offending anyone!

 An informed fundraiser once told me that Americans gives to an average of six charities between Thanksgiving and Christmas.
 If you believe your church is worthy, it ought to be one of those charities.

 Recognize that your Christmas Offering has to compete with all the chatter from other non-profits, so you must plan and prepare for it carefully.
 Successful Christmas Offerings start with thinking and prayer in September and end with thanking and reports in February.

-A few years ago I created a short ebook called a Step-By-Step Guide to a Successful Christmas Offering.
-This little ebook will walk you through twenty simple but important steps to ensure that your offering is well planned, directed to the right priorities, honors your donors, and furthers your goal of growing mature financial stewards.
+A few years ago I created a master class called the Christmas Offering Kit.
+This kit will walk you through the simple but important steps to ensure that your offering is well planned, directed to the right priorities, honors your donors, and furthers your goal of growing mature financial stewards.

 4. Take your offering slowly.

 Because pastors are often uncomfortable talking about money, sometimes we don’t give people time to prepare for the offering or help them understand what the offering is for.

 At New Song, immediately following the sermon, the service host will say, “Now is the time when we take our worship up a notch.
 Last week we saw eleven people come to Christ.
 Don’t you love knowing that your giving changes lives for eternity?
 That’s why we love investing in his work around here.”
 Or, “Last month, we were able to give away 1,000 pounds of food to needy families.”
 Or the like.